thiagoftsn/react-mongo-todo-app/README.md

 # react-todo-app
-An todo app made with react
+A todo app made with react